MATH10013: Probability and Statistics (first half)

 Lectures take place throughout teaching block 1 apart from Reading Week (Week 6).

-Problem classes alternate weeks: 4pm Friday Priory LT
+Problem classes: Friday 11am Priory Road LT

 A more detailed description of the course including syllabus, suggested reading and unit aims.